Master of Science in Data Science and Business Analytics

 You'll learn from nationally renowned faculty experts and benefit from our high impact practices of student success: team-based learning, global perspective, undergraduate research, internships and co-ops, and community service.

 The Master of Science in Data Science and Business Analytics (MSDSBA) is a novel interdisciplinary degree program that leverages the strengths of Wayne State in statistics, operations research, computing, and business by combining the world-class expertise of the College of Engineering and the Mike Ilitch School of Business.
 This program can be completed in one year by students committed nearly full-time to the program and two years for part-time students.
 By blending the strengths of these nationally ranked programs, graduates will learn to integrate skills in a unique and interdisciplinary way that yields deep insights into data science and business analytics problems.
-Concentrations are available in data-driven business, advanced analytics, and data computing.
+Majors are available in data-driven business, advanced analytics, and data computing.

 Why an interdisciplinary master's in data science and business analytics?